-470-CLI Integrative Clinic Forum 1 30 hours - 1 credit
+470-CLI Integrative Clinic Forum 1 (final offering of this course for Summer Fall 2024) 30 hours - 1 credit

 This course utilizes coursework from the Advanced Acupuncture, Integrative TCM and Biomedical Diagnosis, and Integrative Collaborative Medicine courses to create TCM/ Integrative Medicine Case Presentation Reports.
 The course provides a platform for skill development in TCM/Integrative Medicine as students learn to prepare and present case reports for an audience of healthcare practitioners from varied disciplines and traditions, and clinical colleagues.

 TCM/Integrative Medicine cases will be selected from the students' experiences in treating patients or using selected case studies.
 Students will combine the knowledge and skills from these courses and apply them to develop collaborative care treatment plans and deliver care in their Integrative Clinical Externship 1.
 The TCM/ Integrative Medicine Case Presentation Reports include clinical outcomes, diagnostic workups, and special integrative considerations for clinic forum participants to review and discuss.
 Constructive, meaningful, and reflective clinical and case history dialogue allows for expanding treatment knowledge and clinical case management skills using input from the TCM and Integrative practitioners and forum participants.

-472-CLI Integrative Clinic Forum 2 30 hours - 1 credit
+472-CLI Integrative Clinic Forum 2 (final offering of this course for Summer 2024) 30 hours - 1 credit

 This course utilizes the 412-TCM, 440-BIO, 445-MISC, and 465-MISC coursework to create TCM/ Integrative Medicine Case Presentation Reports.
 IC Forum 2 presenters add relevant research reports and evidence-informed supporting materials with their TCM/ Integrative Medicine Case Presentation Reports and discussions.
 This course develops TCM/Integrative Medicine skills as students learn to prepare and present case reports for an audience of healthcare practitioners from varied disciplines and traditions, and clinical colleagues.
 TCM/ Integrative Medicine Cases are selected from the students' experiences treating patients or using selected case studies.
 Students combine the knowledge and skills from 412-TCM, 440-BIO, 445-MISC, and 465-MISC courses and apply them to develop collaborative care treatment plans and deliver care in their 475-CLI Integrative Clinical Externship.
-The TCM/

-Integrative Medicine Case Presentation Reports include clinical outcomes, diagnostic workups, and special integrative considerations for clinic forum participants to review and discuss.
+The TCM/ Integrative Medicine Case Presentation Reports include clinical outcomes, diagnostic workups, and special integrative considerations for clinic forum participants to review and discuss.
 Constructive, meaningful, and reflective clinical and case history dialogue allows for expanding treatment knowledge and clinical case management skills using input from the TCM and Integrative practitioners and forum participants.

-473-CLI Integrative Clinical Externship 1 45 hours - 1.5 credits
+473-CLI Integrative Clinical Externship 1 (final offering of this course for Summer Fall 2024) 45 hours - 1.5 credits